ivan-guerra/programmador.com/content/posts/2025/colorbot.md

 ## Conclusion

 `colorbot` demonstrates how color-based automation can be both simple and effective.
-While this approach has limitations, it works well for basic for automating some skills with random elements in RuneScape.
+While this approach has limitations, it works well for automating skills with random elements in RuneScape.
 Client plugins play a crucial role in this setup.
 Without plugins to highlight key elements with distinct colors, `colorbot` would be unable to reliably identify and interact with game objects.

 The complete project source is available on GitHub under [colorbot][8].

+**Update**: `colorbot` nearly got a main account to max without a ban.
+Two skills remained before a temporary two day ban was issued for a macro minor offense.
+Agility and farming had to be leveled manually.
+The bot was banned 4 days into agility training.
+The bot ran for 12 hours a day in 3 hour sessions with 1.5 to 2 hour breaks between sessions.
+This worked fine for all previous skills.
+However, for agility, I started running 15 hours a day.
+I suspect this is what triggered the ban.
+Moral of the story, don't run the bot excessively.
+I speculate that running the bot for 9 hours a day with metered breaks is the sweet spot.
+Despite the ban, I did suffer the last two skills to achieve my childhood goal of maxing on RuneScape.

+{{< video src="/posts/2025/colorbot/maxed.mp4" type="video/mp4" preload="auto" >}}

 [1]: https://programmador.com/posts/2024/rsbot/
 [2]: https://runelite.net/